-Since sports drinks have a higher carbohydrate content, they tend to absorb slower, so you will want to drink water or diluted sports drink before you run.
+Since sports drinks have a higher carbohydrate content, they tend to absorb slower.
+Drink water or diluted sports drink before you run.
 You’ll want as much fluid in your body as possible, and the full-strength stuff can be difficult to digest, especially in the heat.

-In the summer, it’s just essential that you hydrate during your run.
+It’s just as essential that you hydrate during your run.
 Even if you don’t typically run with water like me, it’s a good idea to carry a bottle in the summer.
-Whether you bring water with you, drop water along the route, or run loops with water stored in your car or house, you’ll want some water even for short and easy summer recovery runs.
+Bring water with you, drop water along the route, or run loops with water stored in your car or house.
+Whatever your strategy, you’ll want some water even for short and easy summer recovery runs.

-You might want to consider a sports drink or recovery beverage after you run because it won’t matter as much that it absorbs slower.
-At the same time, make sure that you replace the fluid that you lost during your run.
+You might want to consider a sports drink or recovery beverage after you run.
+It won’t matter as much that it absorbs slower.
+The major goal is to replace the fluid you lost during your run.

 Each season of running has its different gear.
-In the summer, you’ll be well-served with light-colored, loose fit clothing that wicks moisture.
+In the summer, you’ll be well-served by light-colored, loose-fitting clothing that wicks moisture.
 Even if you have a pair of dark shorts that you always run in, you might want to consider buying a new lighter-colored pair for the summer.

 In addition, you might consider wearing a mesh, lightweight hat with a brim to keep your face protected as well as sweat-wicking socks to prevent blisters.
-Finally, don’t forget about bodyglide to prevent chafing and blisters and lots of sunscreen.
+Finally, don’t forget about Body Glide to prevent chafing and blisters.
+And of course lots of sunscreen.